About this listing

 Enjoy the north-central coast of California at the Quail House in Bolinas, an aesthetically pleasing, immaculately clean, and comfortable retreat for singles, couples, or couples with a child under 5 or 6.
 There is much attention to detail throughout this private, separate unit with its own parking place and entrance to the property.
 Located within a famous one and a half acre demonstration garden of coastal native plants, in the incomparable "hippie-chic" (as one visitor called it) town of Bolinas, one hour but a world away from San Francisco.
 At the southern end of the Pt Reyes National Seashore, 150 miles of hiking trails are available.

-It is an entirely self-contained 400 sq. ft (20'x20') unit that includes the kitchen and bathroom, with its own parking space, visited only by you and the quail.
+The cottage is an entirely self-contained 400 sq. ft (20'x20') unit that includes a full kitchen and spacious bathroom, with its own parking space, visited only by you and the quail.
 In the surrounding garden, we grow some of the many threatened native California wildflowers, for seed-collection and for the seasonal enjoyment of our guests and us.
 It is one large room, with a completely equipped new kitchen area, including refrigerator, butcher block and tiled counters, and new gas stove.
-The style is "California bungalow," with much attention to detail.
+The style is "California bungalow."
+Guests often remark on the inlaid and handmade furniture.
 The sound of the ocean, 1/3 of a mile away, will rock you to sleep at night.

 You will enjoy a new and very comfortable queen size bed with organic sheets and down comforters from the local organic cotton store, a reclining 2-person loveseat, and an unusually spacious bathroom with a clawfoot bathtub and on-demand unlimited hot water for long, luxurious baths.
 Fine bath products are available for your use, including handmade organic soaps from a creative local soapmaker.